 Two of the most common birds found on farms across the United States are the rooster and the hen.
 It’s common to wonder what the difference between these two animals is, and that’s what we are going to help you with right now.
 Technically, they are both chickens, but keep reading, and we’ll help you learn the exact difference.

 Personality / Character

 A rooster is a male chicken.
 Therefore, you can call it a chicken if you like.
 Male chickens, or roosters, tend to be much larger than their female counterpart and can stand nearly 3 feet tall and weigh close to 10 pounds.
 Since breeders don’t breed for temperament, it can vary widely from one rooster to the next.
 Some roosters can be quite friendly, while others seem to enjoy quarreling.
 Early socialization can help, but not always.
 Roosters usually don’t attack other pets, but many dog breeds will chase them.

 Health & Care

 Roosters will watch over your hens and protect them from predators, but they will need some care from you to stay healthy and live a long life.

-If your rooster has a hard day protecting the hens, there’s a chance it will get injured.
-If it gets wounded and starts to bleed, you will need to apply a blood stop powder.
-Contrary to what you might see on television, you cannot apply bandages to a rooster, but you can temporarily separate it from the flock for its protection.
+If your rooster has a hard day protecting the hens, there’s a chance he will get injured.
+If he gets wounded and starts to bleed, you will need to apply a blood stop powder.
+Contrary to what you might see on television, you cannot apply bandages to a rooster, but you can temporarily separate him from the flock for his protection.
 An antiseptic spray can help reduce the risk of infection.

 Roosters have larger spurs than hens, and it’s an easy way to tell them apart.
 As the bird ages, these spurs can grow out of control, so you will need to clip them.
 However, you’ll find it quite difficult to get the rooster to stay still.
 Wrapping them in a towel can help you manage them while you trim off a small piece and file it down.
 If a bone spur breaks, you will need to remove it and file it down carefully, so it doesn’t snag.